demystifying-programming-TA/DP/session2/setup_python.md

 This will allow you to run python from powershell by simply typing ```python``` instead of needing to include the 'path' to the python.exe file. (eg. ```C:\User\Zach\1337_h4ck1ng_files\python.exe```)

-After installing, test your installation by running the following code in Windows Powershell: ```python --version```
+After installing, test your installation by running the following code in Windows Powershell: ```python --version``` You should have version 3.8.2.

 Now let's try installing a module (python package) that will enhance the capability of python and give it functionalities like R. Go into Windows PowerShell and type the following: ```pip install anaconda```